Cloud Setup

 => 19 20

-After you specified the region(s), choose the template to use from the list of available GCP image templates (see above for how to set up images) by entering its id.
-You will be prompted to enter the name of the instance group, which must only contain lowercase letters and dashes.
+After specifying the region(s), choose the template to use from the list of available GCP image templates (see above for how to set up images) by entering its ID.
+You will be prompted to enter the instance group name, which must only contain lowercase letters and dashes.

 Enter the name of the instance group => my-test

 Finally, you will be prompted to enter the number of instances to start.
-The number of instances will be distributed as evenly as possible across the regions you selected before, e.g. if you selected two regions and entered 8 as instance count, gce_admin will create four instances per region.
+The number of instances will be distributed as evenly as possible across the previously selected regions.
+For example, if you selected two regions and entered 8 as the instance count, gce_admin will create four instances per region.

 gce_admin will summarize the selected options and parameters for verification before starting the instances: